BadCafeCode/masquerade-nodes-comfyui/README.md

+#### Warning
+To inpaint more than one image at a time, the following PR currently has to be manually applied to ComfyUI: https://github.com/comfyanonymous/ComfyUI/pull/553

+While I've tested everything locally and it seems to work, there may still be issues.
+If you encounter any issues, please create an issue on Github (or even better, a pull request).

 # Masquerade Nodes

 This is a node pack for ComfyUI, primarily dealing with masks.
 Some example workflows this pack enables are: